 Features of an ideal candidate:

-Required: MSc. or equivalent in Chemistry, Physics or a related field, good knowledge of English
+Required: MSc. or equivalent in Analytical chemistry, Physics or a related field, good command of English